bgachara/bgachara.github.io/posts/operating_systems.md

-*the concepts and design patterns appear at many levels* *the better you understand their design and implementation, the better use you'll make of them*
+*the concepts and design patterns appear at many levels* *the better you understand their design and implementation, the better use you'll make of them* *Information hiding is a useful productivity enhancement technique after one understands what is going on, but until then, it gets in the way of understanding*

 ## Preliminaries